-150. There are two basic guidelines that should be followed when considering a deduction of overpaid or overprovided benefit from a special payment:

-- any small overpayment or overprovision of benefit (currently set by Debt Management at £65 or less) should be ignored; - only overpayments or overprovisions that have been notified to the customer should be deducted from the special payment.
+- 171. There are two basic guidelines that should be followed when considering offsetting a special payment against a recoverable debt:: - any small recoverable overpayment or overprovision of benefit (currently set by Debt Management at £65 or less) should be ignored; - only recoverable overpayments or overprovisions that have been notified to the customer7 should be deducted from the special payment.